Heba10/Rails-eCommerce-Platform/README.md

 Things you may want to cover:

+//check your vesion
 * Ruby version

-* System dependencies

-* Configuration
+//create your DB
 * Database creation
+    * rails db:migrate

+//install the pacakages
-* Database initialization
+*  Demfile

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+    * bundle install
+//run project

-* ...
+* rail s